JPedroRodrigues/html5-css3-course/README.md

 - Solved exercises: every single file used to solve them;
 - Notes about the content learned;
 - Challenges related to the content learned until its solution;

+:exclamation: Be aware that all notes are written in brazilian portuguese.